 As part of its mission of service, TVA manages its public lands and waterways to support recreation so the Tennessee Valley is one of the best places in the country to live, work and PLAY.

-TVA recreation areas, trails and undeveloped lands are open with the exception of the following, which are closed for maintenance and improvements:
+TVA recreation areas, trails and undeveloped lands are open year-round with the exception of the following, which are currently closed for maintenance and improvements:

 Are you itching to travel this summer, but aren’t quite sure where you’d like to go or what you’d like to experience?
 Fortunately, a unique, online map guide curated by locals makes finding these travel gems easy and entertaining.

 Looking to get away into nature in its rawest form?
 TVA manages 229,000 acres of undeveloped public lands available for hunting, camping, hiking and birdwatching.
 Find your own piece of wilderness on our Undeveloped Recreation Map.